 Vincent Bueno’s ‘Amen‘, the Austrian entry for Eurovision Song Contest 2021, is sadly one of the usual choices the country sends to the world’s biggest song contest most years.

-Pretty, a sweet melody, a nice message but, so far, not a standout.
+Pretty, a sweet melody, a nice message but, so far, bland and definitely not a standout.
 And, in the case of ‘Amen‘ a repetitive chorus to hamper it even more.

 Bueno, however, has a gorgeous, extremely powerful voice, and he’s very very easy on the eyes.